OzFlux/logger_code/README.md

 * adopt umol/m^2/s^1 for CO2 flux - quantities are more intuitive than mg/m^2/s^1, which is generally < 1.

 Coming:
-* a document spelling out a basic set of principles for program design
 * a comma-delimited text file to tie variable names to variable descriptions